kenhanscombe/ukbtools/README.md

 ## Other tools

-Other tools in the package are described in the vignette "Explore UK Biobank Data"
+All tools are described on the [ukbtools webpage](https://kenhanscombe.github.io/ukbtools/) and in the package vignette "Explore UK Biobank Data"

 ```{r, eval = FALSE}